f0e/blur/README.md

 2. Install FFmpeg and [add it to PATH](https://www.wikihow.com/Install-FFmpeg-on-Windows)
 4. Install the 64-bit version of VapourSynth
 5. Install the required VapourSynth plugins using the command "vsrepo.py install ffms2 havsfunc"
+6. Install vs-frameblender manually by downloading the x64 .dll from [here](https://github.com/f0e/vs-frameblender/releases/latest) to "VapourSynth/plugins64"
-6. Install SVPflow 4.2.0.142 manually by moving the files inside "lib-windows/vapoursynth/x64" to "VapourSynth/plugins64"
+7. Install SVPflow 4.2.0.142 manually by downloading the zip from [here](https://web.archive.org/web/20190322064557/http://www.svp-team.com/files/gpl/svpflow-4.2.0.142.zip) and moving the files inside "lib-windows/vapoursynth/x64" to "VapourSynth/plugins64"

 ## Usage
 1. Open the executable and drag a video file onto the console window, or directly drop video files onto the executable file.